 - Avoid the wait time by having the doctor come to you.
 Same day and next day appointments are available.
 Serving the greater Colorado Springs area.
 Pueblo, Denver or other areas in CO by special request.

-- We currently give steroid injections to the shoulder, elbow, wrist, hand, knee, ankle, and foot.
+- We currently give steroid injections to the shoulder, elbow, wrist, hand, SI joint, hip, knee, ankle, and foot.

 - Lubricant injections containing hyaluronan such as Synvisc and Orthovisc, can be given by special request.
 Note that these items need to be special ordered.